a-bonus/odin-css-exercises/README.md

 - Internal method is creating in the head of the html
 - Inline method is styling within the html element wrapped in quotes
 - Each element ends with a semi colon
+- Each element is wrapped in curly braces
+-